 To transition to flight, starting in 2006, three engineering unit ASC designs were envisioned to advance the technology's flight readiness level.
 The first of these, the ASC-E design was developed specifically to allow integration of a pair of convertors onto the first Stirling generator, the ASRG Engineering Unit (ASRG EU).
-Earlier

-ASC units were designed to be stand-alone laboratory demonstration units while, in contrast, the ASC-E had derived requirements from the ASRG EU including for the first time, structural, thermal, and electrical system interface definitions.
-While higher temperature capability up to 850°C was established with earlier ASC-1 and ASC-1HS, to allow earlier system demonstration, the ASRG EU design was based on a lower ASC hot end temperature of 650°C allowing the use of an IN718 heater head.
-In October 2007, Sunpower completed and GRC delivered to DOE, two ASC-E convertors plus a spare on schedule and that met performance requirements.3 DOE then provided the convertors to Lockheed Martin for integration on the ASRG EU which successfully completed a variety of system level demonstrations by The ASRG EU was then Lockheed Martin. transferred to GRC where it accumulated 33,000 hours of extended operation.4
+Earlier ASC units were designed to be stand-alone laboratory demonstration units while, in contrast, the ASC-E had derived requirements from the ASRG EU including for the first time, structural, thermal, and electrical system interface definitions.
+While higher temperature capability up to 850 °C was established with earlier ASC-1 and ASC-1HS, to allow earlier system demonstration, the ASRG EU design was based on a lower ASC hot end temperature of 650 °C allowing the use of an IN718 heater head.
+In October 2007, Sunpower completed and Glenn delivered to DOE, two ASC-E convertors plus a spare on schedule and that met performance requirements (Ref.
+3).
+DOE then provided the convertors to Lockheed Martin for integration on the ASRG EU, which successfully completed a variety of system-level demonstrations by Lockheed Martin.
+The ASRG EU was then transferred to Glenn where it accumulated 33,000 hr of extended operation (Ref.
+4).